-A Board of Directors is made up of a number of individuals (usually at least three).
-Some of these people have titles and are common to all organizations.
+A Board of Directors is made up of a number of individuals (at least three, but usually more).
+Some of these people have titles that are common to all organizations.
 This is a summary of the titles and their duties.